apache/hudi/website/docs/quick-start-guide.md

 # fetch should return (total - 2) records
 spark.sql("select uuid, partitionpath from hudi_trips_snapshot").count()
 ```

-:::note
-- Only `Append` mode is supported for delete operation.
+:::info Key requirements
-- For a table with Hudi generated primary keys, deletes with spark-datasource is feasible when the dataframe being ingested contains Hudi's meta fields.
+Deletes with spark-datasource is supported only when the source dataframe contains Hudi's meta fields or a [key field](#keys) is configured.
-  If not, its recommended to use spark-sql's `Delete` to update such tables.
-For a table with user defined primary keys, there are no
-  such constraints with deleteing via spark-datasource (deletes would work for a dataframe with just the data columns).
+Notice that the save mode is again `Append`.
 :::

 </TabItem>